bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/Director.rst

       file integrity checkers (and Bareos can fit on both categories).

       This option is particularly useful for sites where users are sensitive to their MailBox file access time.
-It replaces both the {\bf keepatime}
-      option without the inconveniences of that option (see below).
+It replaces both the :strong:`keepatime` option without the inconveniences of that option (see below).

       If your Operating System does not support this option, it will be